Wildlife Commission asks beachgoers to watch for nesting birds

 Because beachgoers may not recognize bird-nesting habitats, the Wildlife Commission asks the public to observe the black-and-white signs posted by the agency and signs posted by agency partners around important beach-nesting areas and islands.
 The signs help people avoid nesting grounds from April 1 through Aug.
 31 — the sensitive nesting and brood-rearing season — and advise that entering an area can result in the loss of eggs or chicks.

 Wildlife Commission staff also remind boaters to be mindful of nesting birds on islands, particularly if they approach an island posted with the black-and-white signs.

 Some islands that serve as beach-nesting habitat are not marked with black-and-white signs, such as many of the state’s marsh islands in the sounds.
-Johnson recommends that people give these islands a buffer between their activities and any nesting birds.
+Schweitzer recommends that people give these islands a buffer between their activities and any nesting birds.